-My name is Mirja and I am an apprentice at Neumann Gruppe since August last year.
+My name is Mirja and I am an apprentice at Neumann Gruppe.
 In this feature I will tell you, how my co-trainees (you can see one of them on the picture above) and I experience our apprenticeship in a whole new way preparing lectures about coffee origin countries.

 Tasty breakfast, good-smelling lunches, the rattling sound of tableware and some midday chatter: This is how our „Coffee Lounge“ could usually be described.
 During the last weeks this changed temporarily.
 Tables, chairs, salt shakers and pepper mills were replaced by a large screen, a projector just as big, a speaker’s desk and a lot of chairs allowing for a bigger audience.
 But how come?

 Once a year the „Coffee Lounge“ turns into our stage: Each springtime an apprentice lecture series is taking place.
 All trainees of our Hamburg based group companies, namely Neumann Gruppe GmbH and NKG Kala Hamburg GmbH, are involved.
 Working in teams of three to four persons, we prepared presentations about countries in which coffee and especially the cultivation of it are of utmost importance.
 Those presentations grant us a chance to experience standing on the other side of our apprenticeship, if you will: On this occasion we are the ones who share their (newly gained) knowledge with our colleagues, the Board of Management of course being amongst the audience.